lexicalunit/spellbot/README.md

 3. You may also need to enable message requests from server members you may not know.
 Search your Settings for **message requests** and turn that option on as well.

 If you have more questions, please don't hesitate to join us on the [SpellBot Discord server][discord-invite] to get answers from our generous community.

+Wondering if the bot is online?
+Check the [status page][status] for current health.

 ## 🎤 Feedback